V4Fire/Client/src/components/form/b-input/README.md

 ##### required

-Checks that a component value must be filled.
+Checks that the component value must be filled.

 ```
 < b-input :validators = ['required']